aws-samples/nextcloud-server/README.md

 ## Architecture diagram
 <img alt="architecture" src="nextcloud-server.png">

+Solution can be deployed in a *private subnet* for internal only use.

 ## Deployment from CloudFormation console
 Download [UbuntuLinux-Nextcloud.yaml](UbuntuLinux-Nextcloud.yaml) file, and login to AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template).